danielPollackGitHub/I18N-Portable/README.md

 Dictionary<Animals, string> animals = I18N.Current.TranslateEnumToDictionary<Animals>();
 string dog = animals[Animals.Dog]; // Perro

+//Reverse lookup to get the key for a string (in English).
+This Key can then be used to get the translation in any specified language. public II18N TransStrings => I18N.Current;
+  var mesageText = string.IsNullOrEmpty(loginResponse.ErrorMessage) ? loginResponse.Message : loginResponse.ErrorMessage;
+                        lookupKey = string.IsNullOrEmpty (mesageText)?
+"ServerProblem":mesageText.ReverseTranslate();

+   Mvx.IoCProvider.Resolve<IUserDialogs>().Alert(TransStrings[lookupKey]);

 // List of supported languages (present in the "Locales" folder) in case you need to show a picker list List<PortableLanguage> languages = I18N.Current.Languages; // Each `PortableLanguage` has 2 strings: Locale and DisplayName